S3v3Nice/instory-demo/README.md

 ### Stop the app

-To stop the service, run:
+To stop the app, run:

 ```sh
 make down